SunZhi-Will/LexiTechly/privacy-policy.md

 ## Third-Party Services

 - Google Gemini API: For AI analysis and conversation features
-- Speechify API: Provides word and sentence audio playback
+- Google Gemini API: Provides word and sentence audio playback
 - API Keys are provided by users and we do not store or share them

 ## Children's Privacy